 MFA, in a nutshell, requires users to go through multiple steps to ‘prove’ they are who they say they are.
 While there are multiple ways this can be done, it involves something the user knows (like a password), something they have (like a token or a phone), and something they are (like a fingerprint).
 If the response to all the different factors are correct, that user can most likely be trusted.
 There is no doubt that MFA is a far more robust authentication method than passwords alone, or even Two-Factor Authentication (2FA).
 It should be enabled on all services that support it.

 With more authentication processes, however, comes wider implications when things go wrong, particularly when linked to the business’s wider infrastructure.
 Not for security reasons but instead for continuity, as users of Microsoft discovered when its Azure Active Directory MFA services went down for 14 hours in November.
-This is the service that Office 365 and Dynamics users use to authenticate, meaning a number of customers were locked out of their accounts, which unsurprisingly resulted in a huge amount of frustration.
+This is the service that Microsoft 365 and Dynamics users use to authenticate, meaning a number of customers were locked out of their accounts, which unsurprisingly resulted in a huge amount of frustration.
 There were a number of reasons the outage occurred, and Microsoft has taken steps to improve its MFA service, but that may not be much consolation to those who were unable to access critical business applications for a day.

 While bundling business operational services and security services together into a suite of products seems like it’s a good idea for ease, integration and cost, short-term gain can result in long-term expensive pain.